collinsteaches/project4_idt_marvel/README.md

 [Here](https://github.com/collinsteaches/project4_idt_marvel/tree/master/images) is the link for the images.
 They are also in your [Repl.it](https://repl.it/) project repo in the `images` folder.

 ---

+### Examples

+[Here](https://www.w3schools.com/bootstrap/bootstrap_carousel.asp) is an example of a carousel to use from your movie timelines.

 #### Sources